Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 If your card reading reveals that a treasure is here, it lies on the marble dais, just behind the throne.

 If your card reading indicates an encounter with [[4.
-World Almanac/NPCs/Strahd Von Zarovich (COS).md\|Strahd]] in this area, he is sitting on the wooden throne.
+World Almanac/NPCs/Strahd Von Zarovich.md\|Strahd]] in this area, he is sitting on the wooden throne.

 ### K26.
 Guards' Post